tarides/ocaml-platform-roadmap/users.md

    computer science, algorithms, system programming, etc.).
 Teachers design lessons and projects that demonstrate the practical application of OCaml on these topics.

+## (U6) Researcher

+_Uses OCaml for short-term projects, often in scientific modeling or data analysis_

+Researchers use OCaml for scientific modeling, data analysis, and other short-term projects.
+They may be academics, researchers, or professionals working in various industries, including government and corporate sectors.

+Unlike Application Developers, they are not necessarily focused on long-term software stability and deployment.
+They may develop code for one-off analyses or rapidly-evolving models, where flexibility, iteration speed, and expressiveness are paramount.
+However, like Application Developers, they care about having an efficient working environment and access to resources to solve their unique problems.

+### Goals

+1. **Rapid Prototyping and Flexibility**: Researchers often work on projects that require rapid prototyping and constant iteration.
+They value a programming environment that allows for quick changes and easy testing.
+1. **Rich Scientific Libraries and Tools**: Access to libraries that support scientific computation and data analysis is vital for Researchers.
+Similarly, the ability to visualize data and analysis results is often crucial in their work.
+Researchers typically work with large datasets, so they need efficient tools for data manipulation, cleaning, and processing.
+They also often require support for various data formats and databases.
+1. **Interoperability with Other Languages and Tools**: Since they often work within a larger ecosystem of data science tools, interoperability with other languages (like Python or R) and tools (like Jupyter notebooks or TensorFlow) can be important.
+This might involve calling OCaml from these languages, or vice versa, as well as integrating with other data science tools.
+1. **Reproducibility**: Ensuring that others can reproduce their work is often crucial, particularly in an academic or research context.
+This involves keeping track of dependencies, versions, and environments, as well as documenting their work so that others can understand and replicate it.